openstack-archive/wsme/doc/functions.rst

 =========

-WSME is based on the idea that most of the time the input and output of web services are actually stricly typed.
-It uses this fact to ease the implementation of the actual functions by handling those input/output.
+WSME is based on the idea that most of the time the input and output of web service are actually stricly typed.
+It uses this to ease the implementation of the actual functions by handling those input/output.
-It also uses these informations to propose alternate protocols on top of a proper REST api.
+It also proposes alternate protocols on top of a proper REST api.

-This chapter explains in details how to 'sign' a function with WSME.
+This chapter explains in detail how to 'sign' a function with WSME.

 The decorators
 --------------

 Depending on the framework you are using, you will have to use either a
-@signature decorator, either a @wsexpose decorator.
+@\ :class:`wsme.signature` decorator, or a  @\ :class:`wsme.wsexpose` decorator.

 @signature
 ~~~~~~~~~~